 The treatment plan that is right for you will depend on the cause of your periodontal disease, how far progressed it is, and additional factors as well.
 We customize every treatment plan to meet your individual needs since no two patients are alike.

-If you have early periodontal disease, treatment may only require a renewed commitment to good oral hygiene habits and perhaps the addition of some antimicrobial products.
+If you have periodontal disease, treatment may only require a renewed commitment to good oral hygiene habits and perhaps the addition of some antimicrobial products.
 If your condition has progressed a bit further, regular deep cleaning treatments, called root scaling and planing, may be appropriate.
 These treatments help to remove bacteria from beneath the gumline and clean out the surface of your roots to prevent them from developing again.